Events: Online/Virtual Event

 EVENT DETAILS & HOW TO REGISTER

-This event will take place in person at LancasterHistory on Thursday, October 10, 2024.
+This event will take place in person at LancasterHistory on Thursday, May 22, 2025.
 Doors open and a reception begins at 5pm.
 The lecture will begin at 5:30pm.
 The lecture will also be streamed to Zoom at 5:30pm for those who wish to join us virtually.

 This program is free and open to the public.
 In-person attendance requires advance registration in order to guarantee a seat.
 Due to capacity restrictions, tickets may not be available at the door.
 Virtual attendance requires advance registration in order to receive the Zoom link.
+The Zoom link will be emailed to registrants before the event.
 Register online by clicking the appropriate link below or by calling (717) 392-4633.
-Registration will close online on Thursday, October 10 at 5:30pm.
+Registration will close online on Thursday, May 22 at 5:30pm.
 The online version of this program will also be recorded and uploaded to LancasterHistory’s YouTube channel after the event.

 REGISTER TO ATTEND IN PERSON